fx-giant/giant-documentations/visual/chord-diagram.md

 |Destination|Prefers|
 |Actual|Count|

-Displayed in the chord diagram are the count value of the teenagers that either **Has** or **Prefers** the hair colours respectively.
-The values are represented through the different segments of the diagram with the size and colour of the arcs.
-From this, it can be seen that teenagers with the most **Has** value of brown colour much more **Prefers** to change their hair colour, as opposed to the teenagers with the least **Has** value of red colour would much rather **Prefers** to maintain their hair colour.
+The segments in the chord diagram represents two things - the **current hair colour** and the **preferred hair colour** of the teenagers.
+When there is an arc connecting the data **from the particular category** INTO the **same category**, it means that the teenagers prefer to **maintain their current hair colour**.
+On the other hand, when there is an arc **connecting the data from** the particular category OUT TO **another category**, it means that the teenagers prefer to **change their hair colour** to that other hair colour category.
+The **size** of the arc corresponds to the number of teenagers that either prefer to maintain their current hair colour OR change their hair colour.
+By analysing the chart, we can see that at least half of teenagers with **Red** and **Blond** hair prefer to maintain their current hair colour.
+Teenagers with **Black** and **Brown** hair make up the most of those who prefer to change their hair colour to other colours.

 **Output**

 ![Hair Preference](./images/chord-diagram/output-1.PNG)

 ### Import Trade of Certain Countries that Start with 'A'
 This dataset shows a list of the import and export trade within the year of 2009 among the countries that start with the letter *'A'*.
-As the dataset has a few fields that have the value of 0, a Complex Chord Chart will be generated.
+As the dataset has a few fields that have the value of 0(which means no trade activity available between the two countries), a Complex Chord Chart will be generated.
 Download sample data [here](./sample-data/chord-diagram/trade-a.csv).

-As the dataset had provided several similar fields, only a few of the fields would need to be used to generate the diagram accordingly.
-The **Export Country** and **Import Country** fields will be used for the **Source** and **Destination** settings as they are the countries used to reflect the relationship.
-The **Frequency** field is used for adding a numerical value for the arcs within the chord diagram to appear.
+From the dataset, the **Export Country** and **Import Country** fields will be used for the **Source** and **Destination** settings as they are the values used to reflect the relationship between the countries.
+The **Frequency** field is used for the arcs within the chord diagram to appear; this shows the number of trade activities between the countries.

 |Bindings |Select|
 |---|---|